Published

 If you have a struct with an enum field and you want to serialize

-the enum to a string using Serde and deriving Serialize
+the enum to a string using Serde and deriving Serialize, you

 rename_all